Nick7244/Nick7244.github.io/industryExperience/index.md

 <img align="right" width="275" height="76" src="../pics/Industry/Globus%20medical.jpg">{:style="margin-left: 10px;"}

-- Optimized the kinematic calibration algorithm for the Excelsius3D robotic imaging system, increasing accuracy of patient registration by ~200%
+- Led the development of a full-stack C++ re-architecture of motion control modules for the ExcelsiusGPS, including a full-scale overhaul of surgical navigation and accuracy calculations during automated robotic motion
-- Re-architected the TCP communication between the ExcelsiusGPS spinal surgery robot and the GMAS motion controller, ensuring continuous and reliable communication between the two
+- Utilized C++ to re-architect TCP communication between the ExcelsiusGPS surgery robot and embedded GMAS motion controller, ensuring continuous and reliable 40Hz communication of odometry and tracking information
-- Led the development of a full-stack re-architecture of motion control modules in the Spine application for the ExcelsiusGPS, leveraging n-tier architecture for a professional and modular implementation
+- Optimized the kinematic calibration algorithm, in C++, for the Excelsius3D robotic imaging system, enabling 200% more accurate patient registration for navigated surgical CT scans and Fluoroscopy shots

 ___